MikeHopley/Mikes-FTL-mods/index.md

 This combines all the mods I use in regular runs.
 Some players prefer not to use Fleet Pursuit, and some might not want to buy the music; so I've provided versions without those.

-Aside from the optional Fleet Pursuit Indicator, this mod makes essentially zero gameplay changes.
-It does slightly tweak shield sizes and positions, so I guess you could technically call that a gameplay change.
+Aside from the optional Fleet Pursuit Indicator, this mod makes no gameplay changes.

 ## Quality of life